harshaadeshmukh/MailCraft/README.md

 - [ ] Support for Outlook and other email clients
 - [ ] Multiple AI model support (OpenAI, Claude, etc.)
 - [ ] User authentication and reply history
+- [ ] Redis request queue for when all keys are exhausted
+- [ ] Key health monitoring with auto-recovery
 - [ ] Additional tone options (Empathetic, Assertive, Apologetic)
 - [ ] Smart subject line suggestions
 - [ ] Publish to Chrome Web Store
+- [ ] Kubernetes deployment for 10,000+ users

 ---